XamarinUniversity/build2018-labs/lab2/README.md

 4. Agree to the terms and login to a Microsoft account to assign the free key.

-5. It will then take you to the Cognitive Services API page, scroll down to fine the **Bing Speech API**.
+5. It will then take you to the Cognitive Services API page, scroll down to find the **Bing Speech API**.
 It will contain two API keys (primary/secondary).
 Copy down the primary key.

 ![API Key page](media/image10.png)